-In order to efficiently manage a Medical Record Scanning Project, it’s helpful to understand what is involved in the process.
-A clear step by step overview will help clarify expectations and will save you lots of time and frustration later on.
+To efficiently manage a Medical Record Scanning Project, it’s helpful to understand what is involved in the process.
+A clear step-by-step overview will help clarify expectations and will save you lots of time and frustration later on.

 The following are the steps to the medical document scanning process.

-1. Analyze - First, identify what documents are to be scanned.
-Medical Files can be boxed and labeled so they are able to be transported.
+1. Analyze – First, identify what documents are to be scanned.
+Medical Files can be boxed and labeled, so they are able to be transported.
 It’s important to have a system to be sure you know what’s in the boxes, just in case there is a need for one of the documents during this process.
-A qualified vendor should work side by side with you when scanning medical records to be sure that you have access to your charts.
+A qualified vendor should work side by side with you when scanning medical records to ensure you have access to your charts.
 Be sure to confirm this during your vendor selection process.

-4. Scanning.
-Each medical document is scanned.
-During this phase the identification of the documents is entered.
+4. Scanning – Each medical document is scanned.
+During this phase, the identification of the documents is entered.
 Again, somewhat labor intensive, this phase requires attention to detail that many companies just don’t put in.
-If you are scanning medical records yourself, and hire temporary workers, you may wind up with less than professional results.
+If you are scanning medical records yourself and hiring temporary workers, you may wind up with less than professional results.
 Especially for scanning medical records and documents, this is important.
-(Shoreline’s team are expert at ensuring efficient and competent production at our service center.)
+(Shoreline’s team are experts at ensuring efficient and competent production at our service center.
+See why choose Shoreline)

-5. Quality Control.
-The last thing that you want is to pull up a patient’s record at a critical moment and the information is indecipherable.
-A good quality control to evaluate every image will assure this doesn’t happen.
-Missing documents, missing images are unacceptable.
+5. Quality Control – The last thing that you want is to pull up a patient’s record at a critical moment, and the information is indecipherable.
+A good quality control to evaluate every image will ensure this doesn’t happen.
+Missing documents and missing images are unacceptable.
 (At Shoreline, every image is reviewed to be sure it can be read.
 We also make sure we didn’t miss any documents or images during the scanning process.)

-6. Index.
-Indexing the documents is another critical element of scanning medical documents.
-In order to be found easily, the index utilizes an identifier such as the patient’s dob, patient ID, social, or patient number.
+6. Index – Indexing documents is another critical element of scanning medical documents.
+In order to be found easily, the index utilizes an identifier such as the patient’s DOB, patient ID, social, or patient number.
 As records are scanned, charts are captured and tagged in a manner consistent with the EMR or EHR program.

-7. Import Data.
-The scanned medical records that have been indexed are entered into the electronic records system.
-The vendor should work with your records management vendor to assure that the documents are successfully accessed upon demand.
+7. Import Data – The scanned medical records that have been indexed are entered into the electronic records system.
+The vendor should work with your records management vendor to ensure that the documents are successfully accessed upon demand.
 Imaged information is integrated into the EMR or EHR system.

-8. Disposition or Inventory.
-From time to time, records must be destroyed or re-called to be accessed physically.
+8. Disposition or Inventory – From time to time, records must be destroyed or re-called to be accessed physically.
 A document solution provider should be capable of providing a secure system for both.
-Whether the document is to be stored in a climate controlled environment within a warehouse, or to be destroyed, the security of the information is of paramount importance, particularly with HIPAA requirements of medical records.
+Whether the document is to be stored in a climate-controlled environment within a warehouse or be destroyed, the security of the information is of paramount importance, particularly with HIPAA requirements for medical records.
 (At Shoreline, Certified Document Destruction is offered for sensitive information.)